security best-practices compliance

 • Each application that calls your agent

-• Development vs production environments
+• Development versus production environments

-• Read-only vs read-write operations
+• Read-only versus read-write operations

-Revoke keys immediately when no longer needed.
+Revoke keys immediately when they are no longer needed.

 Data Handling